chatgptdev/Cipherator/README.md

 ## Key Management

-Cipherator employs PBKDF2 with HMAC-SHA256 and 100,000 iterations to derive a 256-bit key from the provided password and/or keyfile.
+Cipherator employs PBKDF2 with HMAC-SHA256 and a configurable number of iterations (Default: 100,000 , Minimum: 10,000) to derive a 256-bit key from the provided password and/or keyfile.
 When a keyfile is specified, the first 1MiB of the keyfile is read, and its data is hashed using SHA256 along with the password (if any).
 The resulting hash value is used as input to the PBKDF2 function.

 Cipherator uses the derived 256-bit key for encrypting all chunks of the file, while employing a unique nonce for each chunk to ensure maximum security.
 The nonce for each chunk is derived by XORing the master nonce with the chunk index.
 This approach ensures that even if two chunks have the same content, their respective ciphertexts will be different due to the unique nonces used during encryption.
 This makes it much more difficult for an attacker to analyze the encrypted data and draw conclusions about the original plaintext.
 By using a unique nonce for each chunk, Cipherator mitigates the risks associated with nonce reuse and significantly enhances the security of the encrypted data.